When Was The Prelude Written

 Q: Is there a definitive date for the completion of all twelve Préludes?

 A: No, there isn't.
-Liszt worked on them over decades, with significant revisions occurring throughout his life.
+That said, liszt worked on them over decades, with significant revisions occurring throughout his life.
 The 1852 publication marks a significant milestone, but individual Préludes underwent compositional changes even after this date.

 Q: Which Prélude was written first?